src-d/blog/content/post/hercules.v4.md

 ### Forks and merges

-The difference is the best to show rather than explain:
+The new version is able to process the full history of revisions, while the previous versions ignored everything but `git log --first-parent`.
+And since an image is worth a thousand words:

-{{% caption src="/post/hercules.v4/forks_merges.gif" %}}
+{{% caption src="/post/hercules.v4/forks_merges1.png" %}}
 Prior to v4, Hercules did not process the full commit history and worked with it as a linear sequence.
 {{% /caption %}}

+{{% caption src="/post/hercules.v4/forks_merges2.png" %}}
+Hercules v4 processes all the commits.
+{{% /caption %}}

 This feature yields an improvement of the analysis accuracy.
-However, nothing is free, unfortunately: processing all the commits can considerably slow down the analysis. git/git used to be analyzed in less than 4 minutes - now it is 2 hours 45 minutes.
+However, nothing is free, unfortunately: processing all the commits can considerably slow down the analysis.
+[`github.com/git/git`](https://github.com/git/git) repository used to be analyzed in less than 4 minutes - now it is 2 hours 45 minutes.
 Of course, git/git is clearly an outlier since it uses branching **a lot**, yet still it can be reasonable to follow the old behavior sometimes.
 Therefore `hercules --first-parent` flag exists.